MangoPig/Web-Development-Tutorial/README.md

 > Since this repo is private currently.
 Please request for collaboration before proceeding

-> GitHub has remove the use of password authentication for cloning.
+> :vertical_traffic_light: GitHub has remove the use of password authentication for cloning.
 Go to [GitHub Settings Page](https://github.com/settings/profile) :arrow_right: Developer settings :arrow_right: Personal access tokens :arrow_right: Generate new token
-> Check all repo settings and set expiration date :arrow_right: Generate token
+> Check all repo permissions and set expiration date :arrow_right: Generate token<br/><br/>
 > :warning: Save your token in a secure location.
 You won't see it again!

 4) Get a local copy of the existing repo by running: